-According to the usual practice, an issuer submits a draft SRS to the LFB for review or otherwise consults the LFB in advance (normally two to four weeks before the filing date).
+According to the usual practice, an issuer submits a draft Securities Registration Statement (SRS) to the local finance bureau for review or otherwise consults the local finance bureau in advance (normally two to four weeks before the filing date).
 No fee is payable for registration of the SRS.
-A foreign issuer is required to appoint a Japanese resident as its attorney-in-fact to file an SRS.
-A certain procedure is required to prepare for filing for the first time through the Electric Disclosure for Investors' Network (EDINET), which is an electronic filing system similar to EDGAR in the US.
+A non-Japanese issuer is required to appoint a Japanese resident as its attorney-in-fact to file an SRS.
+A certain procedure is required to prepare for filing for the first time through the Electronic

+Disclosure for Investors' NETwork (EDINET), which is an electronic filing system similar to EDGAR in the United States.

 Once the SRS is filed and becomes available for public inspection, solicitation can commence, but no binding contract of purchase of securities can be made unless and until the registration under the SRS becomes effective and the prospectus corresponding to the SRS, including the amendment, has been delivered to the investors.
 The SRS becomes effective on the 16th calendar day from the date of filing, in principle, or on the eighth day in the case of shelf registration.
 If the SRS is amended during such waiting period, another waiting period shall start from the date of such amendment.
-However, such waiting period may be shortened to make the registration effective in accordance with the FIEL and relevant guidelines.
+However, that waiting period may be shortened to make the registration effective in accordance with the Financial Instruments and Exchange Act and relevant guidelines.

-Under the amendments to the disclosure guidelines issued by the FSA, which took effect on 27 August 2014, the waiting period for certain well-known seasoned issuers (that have complied with the continuous disclosure obligation in Japan for one year or more, and both market capitalisation and annual trading volume of which shares are $\pm 100$ billion or more) was lifted, and the SRS shall become immediately effective upon the filing of the SRS with respect to the shares listed in Japan or rights offering for such listed shares on the condition that dilution of the total outstanding shares as a result of the issuance of such shares is 20 per cent or less.
+Under the amendments to the disclosure guidelines issued by the Financial Services Agency, which took effect on 27 August 2014, the waiting period for certain well-known seasoned issuers (that have complied with the continuous disclosure obligation in Japan for one year or more, and both market capitalisation and annual trading volume of which shares are ¥100 billion or more) was lifted, and the SRS shall become immediately effective upon the filing of the SRS with respect to the shares listed in Japan or rights offering for such listed shares on the condition that dilution of the total outstanding shares as a result of the issuance of such shares is 20 per cent or less.